 Using Drive Uploader is another simple, but effective way to speed up your Google Drive.
 This is an easy-to-use & safe app, designed to receive large volumes of info & upload them to your Google Drive.
 Interestingly, the sender doesn’t have to be a Drive user.

 First, sign up or login into the app.
 (You can connect to your Google Drive to do it automatically.)
 Then, click Create an uploader:

-So you’ll get a chance to set configurations for your upload like choosing it a title, destination folder, or whether you want to get notifications about the upload:
+So you’ll get a chance to set configurations for your upload like choosing a title, destination folder, or whether you want to get notifications about the upload:

 When you save your settings, the app will automatically generate an URL for you.
 Copy the link & paste it into another tab.
-The link will give you a usual drag’n’drop opportunity.
-Upload your files there, add your name & email.
+The link will give you a usual drag-n-drop opportunity.
+Upload your files there, and add your name & email.

 The speed might not be skyrocketing.
 But at least, you’ll see the progress very clearly and it's definitely a better way to upload large files to Google Drive quickly.
 Look for your data in your Google Drive > My Drive > Drive Uploader.

 Use Speed Uploader Extension

 Speed Uploader is one more app developed by Google for uploading files faster.
-It works as an extension for your browser (Chrome, Firefox, Safari).
+It works as an extension for your browser (Google Chrome, Firefox, Safari).
 Also, it allows you to upload data to specific folders directly and complete simultaneous uploads.

 Once you set up the extension, go to your browser apps.
 (It’ll transfer you automatically.)
 And choose Speed Uploader.

 Your next step is to login & authorize.
 (Just connect to your Google account, as usual.)
 Then, configure all the permissions, and you’ll see the upload page.
 (It might not look really nice, but we target speed, not an impressive user interface.)

 Here you connect the folder where you want your data to upload.
 (Or create a new one.)
 And then, start transferring your data – the tool should really make you stop wondering "Why is google drive upload so slow?"